-- 69A.(1) Notwithstanding anything in sections 68 and 69, the Attorney General or a prosecutor on behalf of the Anti-Corruption Commission of Seychelles may apply for a restraint order ex parte where proceedings have not been initiated in Seychelles against a person for criminal conduct. - (2) Where a restraint order is made on the ex parte application, the Attorney General or a prosecutor on behalf of the Anti-Corruption Commission of Seychelles shall inform any person identifiable as affected by the order of both the existence of the order and the person's right to apply to seek discharge or variation of the order pursuant to subsection 69(6).
+69A.
+(1) Notwithstanding anything in sections 68 and 69, the Attorney General or a prosecutor on behalf of the Anti-Corruption Commission of Seychelles may apply for a restraint order ex parte where proceedings have not been initiated in Seychelles against a person for criminal conduct.
+(Amended by Act 62 of 2021)

+(2) Where a restraint order is made on the ex parte application, the Attorney-General or a prosecutor on behalf of the Anti-Corruption Commission of Seychelles shall inform any person identifiable as affected by the order of both the existence of the order and the person's right to apply to seek discharge or variation of the order pursuant to section 69(6).